hi-primus/optimus/README.md

 [![Documentation](https://media.readthedocs.com/corporate/img/header-logo.png)](http://docs.hioptimus.com/en/latest/)

 ## Feedback
-Feedback is what drive Optimus future.
-So take a couple of minutes to help shape the Optimus' Roadmap:  https://optimusdata.typeform.com/to/aEnYRY
+Feedback is what drive Optimus future, so please take a couple of minutes to help shape the Optimus' Roadmap:  https://optimusdata.typeform.com/to/aEnYRY

 Also If you want to know what features are the most requested or have and idea you want to see in Optimus let us know at
 https://optimus.featureupvote.com/

 ## Info
-And if you want to see some cool information and tutorials for Optimus check out our blog https://medium.com/hi-optimus
+And if you want to see some cool information and tutorials about Optimus check out our blog https://medium.com/hi-optimus

 ### Requirements
 * Apache Spark 2.3.0
 * Python>=3.6

-## Basic Usage
+## Data loading, cleaning and processing

-Optimus V2 was created to make data cleaning a brezee.
-The API was designed to be super easy to new commers and very familliar to the ones that comes from Pandas.
+Optimus V2 was created to make data cleaning a breeze.
+The API was designed to be super easy to newcomers and very familiar for people that comes from Pandas.
 Optimus expand the Spark DataFrame functionality adding .rows and .cols attributes.

-For example to:
+For example you can load data from a url, apply some cleaning functions and make some operations in a easy

 `df = df\
 	.cols.rename([('num','number')])\